charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 toc: False
 ---

-[Kube-OVN][kube-ovn] is a CNI implementation based on OVN that provides a rich set of networking features for advanced enterprise applications.
+[Kube-OVN][kube-ovn-documentation] is a CNI implementation based on OVN that provides a rich set of networking features for advanced enterprise applications.

 TODO: what sets it apart from other CNIs?